 What Deputy OCS said

-“The writings displayed their displeasure at the condition of Taveta sub-county hospital,” Orel told the court.
+“The writings displayed their displeasure at the condition of Taveta sub-county hospital,” Lorere told the court.

-“When I stopped them, they told me they had the right to demonstrate,” Orel said.
+“When I stopped them, they told me they had the right to demonstrate,” Lorere said.

 The hearing continues on June 8.